Polo123456789/assert/README.md

 ### `ReturnValue`

-The retun value of the program when an assert fails.
+The return value of the program when an assert fails.
 Default is `1`.

 ### `SectionTitleColor`